How to get razor sharp photos with Focus Stacking

 What is Focus Stacking?

-Something probably every photographer knows about is the Bokeh, that occurs for example in the background when you focus the eyes of a person with your lens.
+Something probably every photographer knows about is the Bokeh, which occurs for example in the background when you focus the eyes of a person with your lens.
 The background gets blurred, depending on the focal length and the aperture you are using.
-This is something we definitely want to have in portrait photography, but landscape and architecture is often about having sharp photos all the way from the foreground to the background.
-Usually we are achieving this by using an f-stop around 8 to 11, because this is the range where anything should be sharp within our image without losing quality.
+This is something we definitely want to have in portrait photography, but landscape and architecture are often about having sharp photos all the way from the foreground to the background.
+Usually, we achieve this by using an f-stop around 8 to 11, because this is the range where anything should be sharp within our image without losing quality.
 Using higher values like f/22 creates lens diffraction, which results in blurry details and therefore less sharper images, something we initially intended to increase by using a smaller aperture (which is equal to high f-numbers).

 The initial problem: When you have objects that are very near to the camera and you focus the foreground, the flowers obviously get pretty sharp.
 The background is very blurry though.